-Title: Why are Herbicides Bad for the World
+Title: Why are Pesticides Bad for the World

-Herbicides poison and waste weeds, transforming the weed into a toxic waste.
-Herbicides are a major threat to global biodiversity.
-The herbicides often get into our streams and rivers.
+pesticides poison and waste weeds, transforming the weed into a toxic waste.
+Pesticides are a major threat to global biodiversity.
+The pesticides we often get into our streams and rivers.
 Only habitat clearing does more damage to natural systems.

-Herbicides contaminate water supplies and produce dead and barren environments.
-Herbicides affect all of us, not just farmers, land managers and urban gardeners, but all living beings.
-One of the main obstacles to addressing problems caused by herbicides is that not everyone realises that there are sustainable weeding options available which are beneficial to humans, wildlife and the environment.
+Pesticides contaminate water supplies and produce dead and barren environments. pesticides affect all of us, not just farmers, land managers and urban gardeners, but all living beings.
+One of the main obstacles to addressing problems caused by pesticides is that not everyone realises that there are sustainable weeding options available which are beneficial to humans, wildlife and the environment.

-Not only are toxic synthetic herbicides ill-advised on health and environmental grounds, they waste the plant.
-Weeds, even though unwanted, can be useful.
+Not only are toxic synthetic chemicals ill-advised on health and environmental grounds, they waste the plant.
+Weeds, insects, fungi, even though unwanted, can be useful.
 They can be eaten or used as compost to build healthy soil.
 The uses of weeds are only limited by our imagination.
-The Sustainable Weeding Guide aims to find uses for plants that that we call weeds.
+The Sustainable Pesticide Guide aims to find uses for life that interferes with our human priorities.

 In Australia conventional agricultural systems use a wide range of chemicals (DPI Victoria, 2012).
 We know these chemicals are dangerous.
 They are designed to ‘kill’.
 The need for a wide range of chemicals is due in part to ‘Nature’ fighting back in the form of herbicide resistance.

-Herbicide resistance is the ability of ‘weeds’ to fight for their life, to fight against their extinction.
-‘Weeds’ have managed to do this through a transformation which makes them immune to herbicides.
-These weeds have been named as ‘Superweeds’ – perhaps it would be more accurate to call them the ‘Super Heroes’ of the floral kingdom.
+Pesticide resistance is the ability of unwanted life to fight for their life, to fight against their extinction.
+‘Pests’ have managed to do this through a transformation which makes them increasingly immune to our killing chemicals.

 Presentation : Herbicide Use in Schools by Audrey Peric-Low